conradakunga/Blog/_posts/2026-03-12-code-housekeeping-part-11-prefer-records-over-classes-for-data-transfer.md

 ![recordvsClass](../images/2026/03/recordvsClass.png)

-This is because as far as the runtime is concerned, these are different things despite having identical properties.
+This is because as far as the runtime is concerned, **these are different things despite having identical properties**.

 As discussed in this post, "[Customizing Object Equality In C# & .NET]({% post_url 2024-12-19-customizing-object-equality-in-c-net %})", you have to do extra work to get the runtime to understand what you mean by equality.